yashasvini121/social-media-backend/readme.md

-# Yashasvini Sharma | Toddle Backend Task Submission
+# Social Media Platform Backend

 ## Setup Instructions for Linux
 ### Follow the given step for setting up for the project for linux